 How to Play

-You can ask basic questions to get to know the audience and give them a time limit to answer.
-Instead of plain questions, you can also add some images to them.
+Ask basic icebreaker questions to get to know the audience better and give them a time limit to answer.
 The questions can be open-ended, where the participants can answer freely with or without a word limit.
 This allows them to clearly express their thoughts, giving you an excellent opportunity to open up further discussions.

 Create a Fun and Interactive Presentation With AhaSlides